zajitschek/metaanalysis/chapters/chapter1.md

 Each section may contain links to online resources, such as this [link to google scholar](https://scholar.google.com/), questions to answer (including feedback on getting it right or wrong), and tasks to do on your own - as indicated by this laptop icon  ![](https://github.com/SusZaj/metaanalysis/blob/master/images/computertaskicon.svg?raw=true).
 If we think we have a particuarly useful note or resource, you will see this pushpin  ![](https://github.com/SusZaj/metaanalysis/blob/master/images/pushpin.svg?raw=true).
 <br>

 Please note, this is meant as a quick primer to give you some overview of how a meta-analysis is done.
 Perhaps it will be a student project, but perhaps it may serve as a starting point for you if you're planning on doing your own, publishable and solid meta-analysis.
 If that's the case, we highly recommend to check out some of the additional resources that are out there.
 Our resources here is non-exhaustive, and also does not cover the full range of R packages that are available for meta-anayles - we here are focussing on the "metafor" package.
-For a small collection of freely available resources Ithat may be using other R packages) please see the relevant section in Chapter 4.
+For a small collection of freely available resources (that may be using other R packages) please see the relevant section in Chapter 4.

 </exercise>